Benjamin J. Davis Jr.: Early years

 Benjamin J. Davis Jr.–known to his friends as "Ben"–was born on September 8, 1903, in Dawson, Georgia to Benjamin Davis Sr. and Jimmie W. Porter.
-The family moved to Atlanta in 1909, where Davis's father, "Big Ben" Davis, established a weekly black newspaper, the Atlanta Independent.
+In 1909, the family moved to Atlanta, where Davis's father, "Big Ben" Davis, established a weekly black newspaper, the Atlanta Independent.
 It was successful enough to provide a comfortable middle-class upbringing for his family.
-The elder Benjamin Davis emerged as a prominent black political leader and served as a member of the Republican National Committee for the state of Georgia.
+The elder Davis emerged as a prominent black political leader and served as a member of the Republican National Committee for the state of Georgia.

-The younger Ben Davis Jr. attended the high school program of Morehouse College in Atlanta.
-He left the South to study at Amherst College, where he earned his B.A. in 1925.
-Davis continued his education at Harvard Law School, from which he graduated in 1929.
-Davis worked briefly as a journalist before starting a law practice in Atlanta in 1932.
+The younger Davis attended the high school program of Morehouse College in Atlanta.
+He left the South to study at Amherst College, where he was a star football player, and earned his B.A. in 1925.
+He continued his education at Harvard Law School, from which he graduated in 1929.
+He worked briefly as a journalist before starting a law practice in Atlanta in 1932.